So, just how do you determine the sex of those just-hatched fluff balls in your incubator? And how do you tell the adults apart too?

 There are many variables when vent sexing a chick – even the professionals only get it right about 90% of the time.

-If done incorrectly it can cause serious injury or death to the chick – so please, unless you have been trained do not do this at home.
+If done incorrectly it can cause serious injury or death to the chick – so please, do this carefully and gently and after proper education.

 - Sex Links

 Knowledgeable poultry people have been using the down color method of sexing their chicks long before the term ‘sex link’ became common.

 It was first noticed and written about by Professor R.C.
 Punnett.
 He noted that certain combinations of rooster over hen gave the new hatchling a definite marker for boy or girl.